-There are multiple options for skating here, including a 1 km trail on the main lake and a pond turned into a rink for a game of hockey or a skate.
-After an hour and a half drive, you can be on beautiful skating trail free from all of your worries - except for finding your next hot chocolate.
+There are multiple options for skating here, including a trail on the main lake and a pond turned into a rink for a game of hockey or a skate.
+After an hour and a half drive, you can be skating, free from all of your worries—except for finding your next hot chocolate.

-Conservation Hamilton tried out an ice skating trail through the woods last winter, but it proved tough to maintain, so the focus will be on the lake this year, which will feature both a rink and a loop cut through the snow banks.
-This is pond skating at its finest and just a short drive from Toronto.
+Conservation Hamilton creates a fantastic skating spot on the lake, which will feature both a rink and a loop cut through the snow banks.
+This is pond skating at its finest, and just a short drive from Toronto.

 Skating under the Peterborough Lift Lock along the Trent-Severn Waterway is a spectacular experience.
 Sometimes you'll even see impromptu games of shinny break out.
 In a typical winter, ice conditions are safe for skating in early to mid January.
 Look for the green flag.

-@larissagramz at Arrowhead Provincial Park.
+hikethehamont at Valens Lake.
 With files from Mallory Warren.